pokt-network/pocket/utility/doc/PROTOCOL_RELAY.md

 2. This function also signifies deleting the non-volume-applicable `Relays`

-### Report volume metric applicable relays to `Fisherman`
+### Report volume metric applicable relays to `Watcher`

-1. All volume applicable relays need to be sent to the assigned trusted `Fisherman` (selected by the [Session Protocol](https://github.com/pokt-network/pocket/blob/main/utility/doc/PROTOCOLS.md)) for a proper verification of the volume completed.
+1. All volume applicable relays need to be sent to the assigned trusted `Watcher` (selected by the [Session Protocol](https://github.com/pokt-network/pocket/blob/main/utility/doc/PROTOCOLS.md)) for a proper verification of the volume completed.
-2. Send `volumeRelays` to `fishermanServiceUrl` through http.
+2. Send `volumeRelays` to `watcherServiceUrl` through http.

 ```mermaid
 graph TD